-Five nonprofits were named finalists for two $100,000 grants:
+Five nonprofits were named finalists for the two $100,000 grants:

 - Western KY Botanical Gardens

 - Girls, Inc.